vectoritc/bpmn-studio/debugging_electron.md

 ## Extract Info From the Bundled Application Without Starting it From the Terminal

-You can tell Node.js where the working directory is located:
+You can tell Node.js to write out the current working directory to a file:

 ```JavaScript
 const fs = require('fs');